splinesoft/SSBuild/readme.md

 ## Building

 The `SSBuild.sh` script takes just one argument: the path to your `MyApp.config` file.
-Here's how you might run it in Terminal.app:
+Here's how you might run it:

 ```
-/bin/bash -xe "SSBuild.sh" "/path/to/MyApp.config"
+./SSBuild.sh "/path/to/MyApp.config"
 ```

+You may have some custom build steps or requirements.
+SSBuild is meant to be forked - make it your own!

 ## Jenkins Mastery